Dotdigital blog

 Let’s not forget about the search engines.
 By strategically planning your content around relevant keywords and topics, you can enhance your SEO efforts.
 A content calendar allows you to think ahead about how each piece will fit into your overall SEO strategy, helping improve your website’s visibility over time.
 With thoughtful planning, you’ll not only engage your audience but also attract new visitors through organic search.

-Creating a content calendar may seem overwhelming at first, but with a clear process, you can develop one that meets your needs and streamlines your marketing efforts.
-Here’s a step-by-step guide to help you begin creating an effective content calendar.
+Creating a content calendar simply requires a clear process.
+Here’s a step-by-step guide to creating an effective calendar.

 1. Define your goals